Executive Summary updated 10/28/19:

 Your employees will also be needed during the ERP implementation phase.
 Some super-users may need to spend more than half of their working weeks working on the new system.
 Moreover, you may need temporary workers to replace the employees that will be working on the ERP project.

-The recurrent costs of the ERP will vary from vendor to vendor.
+The recurrent costs of the on-premise ERP will vary from vendor to vendor.
 Some vendors lower their implementation cost but charge high renewal prices.
 Others do the opposite.

 A typical ERP installation for a mid-sized enterprise will range from $150,000 - $750,000.
 In this article, we focused on a typical implementation costs of Microsoft Dynamics.
 However, the information can also be used as a general guideline for determining the cost of implementing other ERP systems.